List of Birmingham City F.C. managers: History

 After four months and 24 matches, during which the team won just twice and dropped to 20th place, three points outside the relegation zone with three matches remaining, Zola resigned.
 Harry Redknapp kept the team in the Championship, and signed a 12-month contract, but six consecutive losses in the first eight games of 2017–18 season brought about his dismissal.
 His former assistant Steve Cotterill's six straight defeats came five months later.
 Garry Monk kept the team out of the relegation places, repeated the feat in 2018–19 despite transfer restrictions and a nine-point deduction for failure to comply with the league's spending rules, and was popular with the fans, but he was sacked after disputes with the ownership over transfer strategy and style of play.
 His assistant, Pep Clotet, spent five months as caretaker head coach before being appointed on a permanent basis.
 Before football resumed after the COVID-19-related hiatus, the club announced that he would leave at the end of the season; the team's form plummeted, Clotet left early, they narrowly avoided relegation, and the BBC's West Midlands correspondent opined that the next appointment was "a decision [the board] cannot afford to get wrong if they are to steer clear of further turmoil and confusion."
 Aitor Karanka lasted six months of a 2020–21 season played behind closed doors before stepping down in favour of Lee Bowyer, who resigned as manager of Charlton Athletic to convert a Birmingham team "hopelessly out of form" into one that went six games unbeaten to secure safety with two matches remaining.
-At the end of yet another relegation-threatened season and amid rumours of an imminent takeover, Bowyer was replaced by John Eustace.
+At the end of yet another relegation-threatened season, Bowyer was replaced by John Eustace, who stabilised the team and avoided relegation against a background of two high-profile failed takeovers followed by a successful change of ownership.

+Two months into the 2023–24 season, with the team in the play-off places, in a move with echoes of Rowett's replacement by Zola, the American owners sacked Eustace, citing "the importance of implementing a winning mentality and a culture of ambition".
+Former England international player and Derby County and D.C.
+United manager Wayne Rooney's 9 defeats in 15 games took Birmingham down to 20th place and set a new club record for shortest tenure, of 83 days.
+Tony Mowbray was appointed in January 2024, but six weeks later medical issues forced his temporary withdrawal from the role.
+Results were so poor under his assistant, Mark Venus, that the club rehired Gary Rowett as interim manager until the end of the season, but the team were unable to avoid relegation.
+Mowbray resigned soon afterwards on health grounds, and was replaced by Chris Davies, previously assistant head coach at Tottenham Hotspur, in his first managerial role.